yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/install-hybrid-gateway.md

 ### Step 2: Installation

-To get started with a hybrid node, ensure you have Docker installed, then run the following in the terminal:
+To get started with a Multi-Cloud node, ensure you have Docker installed, then run the following in the terminal:

 For Mac OSX users: